• New Sailboats

 Specifications

-Rigging and sails, share this article, technical specs from this builder.
+Rigging and sails, technical specs from this builder.

 Dragonfly 40